 _MG_3680-2.jpg

-Louis works in a number of photographic genres, including street and cityscape, art and architecture, and environmental portrait.
-But whatever the genre, most of his work is focused on the documentation and interpretation of culture.
-His photographs have been exhibited in shows in London, Paris, Madrid, Copenhagen, and Buenos Aires as well as in California, Colorado, Ohio, and New York.
-Four of his portfolios have been published in LensWork (issues 94, 111, 116, 128).
-His photographs have also been featured in Black & White, COLOR, and other fine art photography publications, as well as in Condé Nast Traveler, Lonely Planet Traveler, Digital Camera, and Art and Design (Beijing).
-He was named 2010 Professional Photographer of the Year by the World Photography Gala Awards, and 2011 International Travel Photographer of the Year by TPOTY in London.
-His monograph, Indians at Work: Cultural Portraits, was published in the LensWork Monograph Series in 2017.
+My photographs have been exhibited in shows in London, Paris, Madrid, Copenhagen, and Buenos Aires as well as in California, Colorado, Ohio, and New York.
+Five of my portfolios have been published in the US fine art photography journal, LensWork.
+My monograph, Indians at Work: Cultural Portraits, was published in the LensWork Monograph Series in 2017.
+My photographs have also been featured in Black & White, COLOR, and other fine art photography publications, as well as in Condé Nast Traveler, Lonely Planet Traveler, Digital Camera, and Art and Design (Beijing).
+In 2010 I received the Pollux Award and was named 2010 Professional Photographer of the Year by the World Photography Gala Awards.
+I was named Travel Photographer of the Year by TPOTY in London in 2011.